hanschowhs/Mini-Linter/README.md

 # Mini-Linter
 Linting (a process by which text is evaluated and improved by an application) using simple JavaScript.
-Based on a mini-project done on the JavaScript course at Codecademy.
+Based on a mini-project completed at Codecademy for my JavaScript course.

 Mini Linter